 The app simplifies such features and functions as customizing marketplace design, adding products, adding vendors, setting marketplace commission and much more.

-Its owner has also extended the free trial period to 90 days in response to the coronavirus pandemic.
+Its owner has also extended the free trial period to 90 days in response to the COVID-19 pandemic.

 Another useful app for Shopify merchants suddenly making the transition to eCommerce is Shopney.